RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/History/God-War Era/God-War Era.md

 start_desc2: Start of the Early-War Epoch. (end.
 116 BT)
 start_desc3: End of the Early-War Epoch (beg.
 116 BT), start of the Mid-War Epoch. (end.
 55 BT)
 start_desc4: End of the Mid-War Epoch (beg.
 55 BT), start of the Late-War Epoch. (end.
 0 AT)
+ff1: ... that the [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era|God-War Era]] was 177 years long?
+ff2: ... that the [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era|God-War Era]] is broken into 3 major epochs—the Early-War, Mid-War, and Late-War?
 %%
 > [!note] [[Meta/Meta|Meta]] || [[Meta/Callouts#Empty|Empty Article]]
 > This article is empty!
 It currently provides no information on its topic, but you can help by commenting or suggesting an edit through [GitHub issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose)!